Community Health Support Agent

 • Support a cohort of pregnant women and mothers to adopt evidence-based maternal and child health (MCH) behaviors.

-CORE ACTIVITIES: Volunteers will work with their counterparts to carry out the following activities:
+Volunteers will work with their Senegalese counterparts to carry out the following activities:

 • Organize individual and group capacity building activities for CHWs.
 Group activities will consist of workshops and trainings, while individual activities will include coaching and mentoring through one-on-one interactions.

-• Work in primary or middle schools to create youth health clubs that train students to be informal CHE and apply their skills in their community.
+• Work in primary or middle schools to create youth health clubs that train students to be informal CHEs and apply their skills in their community.

 • Conduct regular home visits to follow-up on a cohort of pregnant women and mothers of under-2-year-olds and ensure their utilization of MCH services and application of recommended health behaviors.

-As an actor in the development of Senegal, and a part of the wider PC effort to share our story with our counterparts and host governments as well as to bring that story home to the US, you will monitor and report on your work activities throughout your service.
+As an actor in the development of Senegal, and a part of the wider Peace Corps effort to share our story with our counterparts and host governments as well as to bring that story home to the US, you will monitor and report on your work activities throughout your service.

 A background or education in health is not required.
-Peace Corps training will equip you with the knowledge and skills needed, to implement capacity building and MCH outreach activities.
+Peace Corps training will equip you with the knowledge and skills needed to implement capacity building and MCH outreach activities.
 There will undoubtedly be challenges, but you will not be alone.
-PC Senegal has an experienced health team ready to provide technical assistance, advice, and feedback.
+Peace Corps/Senegal has an experienced health team ready to provide technical assistance, advice, and feedback.

 Your work will truly make a difference and be critical in saving lives—the lives of mothers who are still dying from childbirth and the lives of under-five children who are still dying from preventable diseases.
 This is a priority for the Government of Senegal and each Health Volunteer provides essential assistance.